Andres Forero - The Busiest Drummer on Broadway

 When it comes to the technology side of matters, Forero is not after a shallow relationship with the companies who supply his equipment; and in audio engineers, RME, he has formed a bond that is anything but.

-Forero also finds RME kit very user-friendly, and loves the lack of latency:
+Forero also finds RME gear very user-friendly, and loves the lack of latency:

 “If you’re someone like me who doesn’t live in audio geek land, it’s so great to have these products which you just plug in and they work.
 The RME gear is very accessible, and the lack of latency is a huge deal for people like me!”